-- 2. An "Epinephrine Auto-Injector Incident Report Form" shall be submitted to the EMS Agency within 72 hours. - 3.
-The epinephrine auto-injector shall be restocked within two (2) weeks of use. - E. Epinephrine auto-injectors shall be restocked prior to expiration. - 1.
+- 4. Each time an epinephrine auto-injector is used: - a.
+Emergency medical services shall be activated for follow-up care through the 911 system.
+Report the use of an epinephrine auto-injector to EMS first responders and/or ambulance personnel. - b.
+An "Epinephrine Auto-Injector Incident Report Form" shall be submitted to the EMS Agency within 72 hours. - c.
+The epinephrine auto-injector shall be restocked within two (2) weeks of use. - 5.
+Epinephrine auto-injectors shall be restocked prior to expiration. - a.
 If there is a medication shortage, application for use of expired medications, or consulting with the Imperial County EMS Agency to determine current recommendations is encouraged prior to disposal of expired medications.